 By the time the psychedelic Starchild sequence comes along, you’ll be very happy if you’re watching on a big screen with proper 4K HDR rather than the adequate but ultimately disappointing edit purveyed by the streamed counterpart.

 Surely the world’s trending towards an ever-greater focus on streaming, but 2001: A Space Odyssey provides a sobering reminder that for now, at least, streamed can’t beat a proper physical disc.
 The Blu-ray shines with 4K and redolent HDR, emboldened by a superb balance of colors and contrast.
 It’s a true must-watch classic of world cinema that deserves your time and appreciation, ideally on a big screen.
-And that’s despite the vision of the then-future shown in 2001: A Space Odyssey hasn’t exactly turned out as expected.
-We still don’t have giant space stations with hotels and coffee shops, no permanent moon bases or commercial flights to space.
+And that’s despite the fact that the then-future shown in 2001: A Space Odyssey hasn’t exactly turned out as expected.
+We still don’t have giant space stations with hotels and coffee shops, nor permanent moon bases or commercial flights to space.
 But we do have 4K HDR!